joshmarshall/mogo/README.md

 * Mailing List Web: http://groups.google.com/group/mogo-python
 * Mailing List Address: mogo-python@googlegroups.com

 If you play with this in any way, I'd love to hear about it.
-It's really, really alpha -- I still have some collection methods to add to the base Model, and I haven't touched Map / Reduce results or anything really advanced, but hopefully this scratches someone else's itch too.
+I still have some collection methods to add to the base Model, and I haven't touched Map / Reduce results or anything really advanced, but hopefully this scratches someone else's itch too.